phtn/wikilite/README.md

 # wiki·lite

-## Introduction
+## About

-> Wiki·lite is a lightweight Wikipedia crawler usingthe Mediawiki API.
+> Wiki·lite is a lightweight Wikipedia crawler using Mediawiki API.

-## Framework
+## Built with

-> This is a an example of a SPA built on create-react-app and deployed on heroku.
+> create-react-app

+> Framework: React 16.4.1

+> State Management: mobx 5.0.3 mobx-react 5.2.3

+> Deployment: Heroku

 ## Links